Flat Fee Landlord

 How much more rent can I charge for a furnished rental?

-Furnished rentals typically command 20–40% higher monthly rents than comparable unfurnished properties.
+Furnished rentals typically command 20-40% higher monthly rents than comparable unfurnished properties.
 However, the higher rent is partially offset by higher turnover (shorter average tenancy), furniture replacement and wear costs, and often higher management complexity.
-The net economics depend heavily on your market and the specific tenant profile you're targeting.
+The net economics depend heavily on your market and the specific tenant profile you are targeting.

 Who are the typical tenants for furnished rentals?